 Connecting with and empowering teens is one of the things the Family First team is best at.
 With more than 120 years of combined clinical experience, we know how to navigate the challenges that come with adolescence and mental health.
-Our teen therapy services help teens in our care open up and talk about their feelings in individual, group, and family settings.
+Therapy services at our mental health center help teens in our care open up and talk about their feelings in individual, group, and family settings.
 Get started today by calling 888.904.5947.

 Adolescence Equals Change